 “Forget you man.
 You steal from your mama.”

 I turn to walk into Nathan’s.

 “Get lost, creep.
 I don’t need a pimp.”

 “When you do, you know where to find me.”

 “Yeah, under a stone.”

-I made like he was going to hit me.
-I flinched, then walked into Nathan’s, a little too quickly.
-When he was gone, I didn’t feel like hanging out anymore.
-Then I ran into Pete, one of my Puerto Rican friends.
+He makes like he’s going to hit me.
+I flinch, then walk into Nathan’s, a little too quickly.
+When he’s gone, I didn’t feel like hanging out anymore.
+Then I run into Pete, one of my Puerto Rican friends.

 “You still here, man?”